jennguyen1/nhuyhoa/_posts/2015-12-17-SQL-Basics.md

 from TABLE1
 {% endhighlight %}

+## Create Views
+{% highlight sql %}
+create view NAME as
+select COLNAMES
+from TABLE
+{% endhighlight %}

 ## Create Indexes
 {% highlight sql %}
 create (unique) index NAME
 on TABLE (COL1, COL2, ...)
+{% endhighlight %}

+# Using Variables (MS SQL Server)

+Variables in SQL make it easier to combine a large number of column names without typing them out by hand.
+This may be useful for pivot tables or other complicated operations with many columns.

+Variables can be declared like so
+{% highlight sql %}
+declare @var1 varchar(MAX);
+declare @var2 int;
+{% endhighlight %}

+The variable may be set in a variety of ways
+{% highlight sql %}
+set @var2 = 0;

+select @var1 = ISNULL(@var1 + ', ', '') + COLNAME from TAB1

+set @var3 = N'select id, ' + @var1 + from TAB2
+{% endhighlight %}

+Variables can be print to the screen using the following command
+{% highlight sql %}
+print @var_name
+{% endhighlight %}

+If a variable is a SQL query, it can be executed with
+{% highlight sql %}
+exec sp_executesql @sql
 {% endhighlight %}